 Isomalt 953

-• may have a laxative effect
+• May have a laxative effect.

-• can also be listed as ‘humectant’
+• Can also be listed as ‘humectant’ which helps retain moisture in food.

 Erythritol